Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Cosmic web-dependence of galaxy morphology

-In Figure~\ref{fig:medangle_dark}, we present the median alignment angle $|{\thetadmfil}|$ as a function of redshift at both the 0.1{\rdm} (dashed lines and square markers) and 2{\rdm} (solid lines and circles) scales.
-The markers and error-bars represent the median and its $\pm1\sigma$ bootstrapped uncertainties at a given redshift.
+In the top row of Figure~\ref{fig:medangle}, we present the redshift-evolution of the DM shape alignment angle $|{\thetadmfil}|$ at both the 0.1{\rdm} (solid lines and circles) and 2{\rdm} (dashed lines and squares) scales in TNG50-Dark.
+The markers and error-bars represent the median $|{\thetadmfil}|$ and its $\pm1\sigma$ bootstrapped uncertainties.
 In each panel, black represents alignment for the entire population, while other colors divide the sample by 3D shape (left), the nearest filament line density (middle), and DM subhalo mass $M_{\mathrm{sh}}$ (right).
-The dashed horizontal line indicates the null result of no statistical (mis-)alignment signal.
+The dashed horizontal line indicates the null result of no statistical alignment signal.
 Only prolate and spheroidal DM shapes are shown in the left panel, since dissipationless DM almost never settles into a disk configuration \citep[e.g.,][]{Blumenthal84}.
-For the middle panel, we divide the filament line densities into low-, medium-, and high-density quantiles at each redshift (each containing $1/3$ of the halos).
+For the middle panel, we divide the filament line densities into low-, medium-, and high-density quantiles at each redshift (each hosting $1/3$ of the halos within ${\dfil}\leq2$~Mpc).
 In the right panel, we separate the sample by low-, intermediate-, and high-mass subhalos.
 Note, however, that it is not trivial to compare $M_{\mathrm{sh}}$ (based on DM) to {\mstar} (based on stars) and we do not attempt to do so here.
-Rather, we assess the qualitative effect of increasing mass on the alignment between filaments at larger scales to DM structures at smaller scales.
+Rather, we assess the qualitative effect of increasing mass on the DM shape-filament alignment.

-The alignment between DM and filaments decreases with decreasing redshift (at later times), and the alignment is typically higher at outer halo scales.
-On average, the DM major axis is fairly aligned with filaments at $z=4$, but this effect gradually changes to virtually null alignment on both the inner halo and outer halo scales by $z=1$.
-At the outer halo scale, the long axes of prolate halos are most strongly aligned with the nearest filaments down to $z=0.5$, beyond which the alignment is negligible (after accounting for errors) for either prolate or spheroidal halos.
-At the inner halo-scale, we do not see a such strong alignment signal for either shapes.
+The DM shape-filament alignment decreases with decreasing redshift (at later times), and the alignment is generally higher at outer halo scales.
+On average, the DM major axis is fairly aligned with filaments at $z=4$, but this alignment virtually disappears by $z=1$ at both the inner halo and outer halo scales.
+At the outer halo scale, prolate halos exhibit a much stronger shape alignment than spheroidal halos down to $z=0.5$.
+At lower redshifts, the errors on the prolate shape alignment dominate, likely due to low number statistics.
+At the inner halo-scale, there is a much smaller difference between the shape alignment of prolate and spheroidal halos.